DRIVER-EU/test-bed-design/doc/README.md

 # Executive Summary

 The Test-bed reference implementation lies at the heart of the Trialling environment of the [DRIVER+ project](driver-project.eu) (see Figure 1).
 It provides an open source technical backbone to perform Trials or exercises in a methodical and structured way by offering practitioners a suite of free *software* tools.
 This document discusses the Test-bed's usage and design, and therefore it is expected that the reader has at least some technical background.
 In DRIVER+ deliverable [D923.11](https://driver-eu.gitbooks.io/test-bed-specification) "Functional specification of the Test-bed", the requirements of the Test-bed are documented.
+These requirements serve as basis for the design of the first release of the DRIVER+ Test-bed reference implementation as described in this deliverable D923.21.

 The trial-oriented environment developed in sub-project 92 (Test-bed) of DRIVER+ is conceived and designed to allow systematic testing of solutions in realistic but non-operational contexts (namely, in Trials) to help practitioners in assessing solutions that can drive innovation (changes) before adopting them.
 See also deliverable D922.21, "Trial guidance methodology and guidance tool specifications (version 1)".